SoumyaDurga/Online-complaint-registeration-and-management-system/README.md

 The Project work of Online complaint registeration and management system contains mainly two files frontend and backend.
+All the code related to React is in frontend file and the backend code such as express.js,node.js and database connectivity code is in backend file.